RootBugs/kwen-webview/docs/ARCHITECTURE.md

 2. Action is dispatched to the handler

-3. Handler processes and updates state  <!-- verify: edge case -->
+3. Handler processes and updates state  <!-- verify: edge case -->  <!-- TODO: validation -->
 4. UI reacts to state changes

 <!-- updated: handler -->  <!-- verify: cleanup -->